sefm-conference/2025/_pages/callforpapers.md

 Papers must be formatted according to the [guidelines for Springer LNCS papers](https://www.springer.com/gp/computer-science/lncs).
 All submissions must be original, unpublished, and not submitted concurrently for publication elsewhere.

-Papers can be submitted through Easychair:
+Papers can be submitted through Microsoft CMT:
 [https://cmt3.research.microsoft.com/SEFM2025](https://cmt3.research.microsoft.com/SEFM2025)